-In 2016, a total of 363 summer Chinook Salmon redds were identified during spawning ground surveys.
-The redd count in 2016 was 178% of the 10-year average of 204 redds and reversed the declining trend since 2012 (Figure 7).
+In 2017, a total of 370 summer Chinook Salmon redds were identified during spawning ground surveys.
+The redd count in 2017 was 181% of the 10-year average of 204 redds and continued to reverse the declining trend since 2012 (Figure 7).
 Most spawning occurred in the reaches 1-5 (67%), which was consistent with prior years.
 Peak spawning occurred during the first week of October and was two weeks earlier than the 10-year average (Figure 8).